Call of Duty: Ghosts: Downloadable content

-The second map pack, Devastation, was released on the Xbox 360 and Xbox One on April 3, 2014, and on PlayStation 3, PlayStation 4, and Windows, on May 8, 2014.
+The second map pack, Devastation, was released on the Xbox 360 and Xbox One on April 3, 2014, and on PlayStation 3, PlayStation 4, and Windows on May 8.
 It contains an exclusive playlist for owners of the DLC.
 The pack introduces four new multiplayer maps: "Ruins", "Behemoth", "Collision", and "Unearthed".
-The map Unearthed is a re-make of the fan-favorite map Dome from Modern Warfare 3.
+The map Unearthed is a remake of the fan-favorite map Dome from Modern Warfare 3.
 It includes a new hybrid multiplayer weapon called the Ripper, which Season Pass owners received early.
 On the map "Ruins", Predator from the Predator film series appears as a playable character.
 Additionally, it includes the next installment in the Extinction episodic contents, titled "Mayday".

-The third map pack, Invasion, was released on the Xbox 360 and Xbox One on June 3, 2014, and on PlayStation 3, PlayStation 4, and Windows, on July 3, 2014.
+The third map pack, Invasion, was released on the Xbox 360 and Xbox One on June 3, 2014, and on PlayStation 3, PlayStation 4, and Windows on July 3.
 It contains an exclusive playlist for owners of the DLC.
-The pack introduces four new multiplayer maps: "Pharaoh", "Departed", "Mutiny", and "Favela", a re-make of the fan-favorite map of the same name from "Modern Warfare 2".
+The pack introduces four new multiplayer maps: "Pharaoh", "Departed", "Mutiny", and "Favela", a remake of the fan-favorite map of the same name from Modern Warfare 2.
 It includes the third Extinction episodic content, titled "Awakening".

-The final map pack, Nemesis, was released on the Xbox 360 and Xbox One on August 5, 2014, and on PlayStation 3, PlayStation 4, and Windows, on September 4, 2014.
+The final map pack, Nemesis, was released on the Xbox 360 and Xbox One on August 5, 2014, and on PlayStation 3, PlayStation 4, and Windows on September 4.
 It contains an exclusive playlist for owners of the DLC.
 The pack introduces four new multiplayer maps: "Goldrush", "Subzero", "Dynasty", and a reimagined version of the map "Shipment" from Call of Duty 4: Modern Warfare, "Showtime".
 It includes the final Extinction episode, titled "Exodus".